 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.Read Disclaimer & Fine Print

 Colorectal cancer (CRC) is the third most common new site and cause of cancer death in the US.
-Screening is recommended for all patients 50 to 75 years of age, based on USPSTF guidance.
+While most cases will be diagnosed between the ages of 65 and 74 years, approximately 10.5% will occur in individuals <50 years.
+USPSTF has updated guidelines that recommend screening starting at age 45.
 There are currently multiple screening strategies available and professional guidelines may differ in approach.